woubuc/simple-netlify/README.md

 - Handles basic redirect rules from a `_redirects` file
 - Serves the `publish` directory from a `netlify.toml` file
 - Runs the `command` from a `netlify.toml` file
+- Handles & serves js `functions` directory from a `netlify.toml` file

 This package is very basic.
 If you need the full power of Netlify, use `netlify dev` from their official CLI.